cleavercode/Python-Space-Shooter-Game/README.md

 # Python-Space-Shooter-Game
 Space Shooter Most Popular Game In The World , Let Learn How To Build A Space Shooter Game With Python.

+#Recommendation
+1: Install Python In Your Windows
-#Recommendation Type In cmd->pip install pygame
+2: Type In cmd->pip install pygame